oradcliffe/AzureRm-Windows-Domain/README.md

 ## Deployment steps

 You can click the "deploy to Azure" button at the beginning of this document.
+You can change any of the parameters to suit your needs, but pay attention to any exceptions this may cause.

 ## Notes